satori-stan/CarND-Behavioral-Cloning-P3/writeup.md

 The next model had 5 residual blocks.
 The first problem was that it was no longer possible to use the 4x4 maxpool layers since the dimensions would drop too much after the third pooling, so I changed them for 2x2 maxpool layers.
 I also ran out of resources when running this architecture in a GPU, so I changed the convolution filters to 32.
 These changes made it possible to drop the losses to the 0.03 range and the car drove around almost perfectly but there were two curves where the car drove too close to the edge and I had to further improve the model.
 The problem now was the time taken to train with the 214,000 example size.

 At this stage I was starting to question my original model idea and tried out the NVidia model.
-After a couple of tests, the result wasn't much better and the model had about 10x more parameters.
-I figured I was missing something in my model.
+After a couple of tests, the result wasn't much better and the model had about 10x more parameters, with the model size increasing proportionally in size and a slower training stage.
+I figured I was missing something in my model that the NVidia architecture had.

 I added the bottleneck convolutions to increase the perceptive field of my network without increasing the parameter numbers too much.
 The idea came from the CS231n lectures on the practical aspects of implementing CNNs.
 I even added an extra residual block to make the network deeper.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle had trouble in previous attempts.
-Namely in the first curve after the bridge, where the road border changes from a curb to dirt.
-It also had problems the next curve after that where the water is directly in front.
-It seemed to make the model believe that the was more road ahead.
+There were a few spots where the vehicle had trouble in previous attempts (namely in the first curve after the bridge, where the road border changes from a curb to dirt; and the next curve after that where the water is directly in front).
 To improve the driving behavior in these cases, I made recordings of only these sections where the model was having trouble and the new model drove around them perfectly.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 This means it is inside the yellow lines all the time and it never goes over the ledges.
+Better source data (I was not the best driver) will surely reduce the slight zig-zagging that happens with the current model.

 #### 2. Final Model Architecture

-The final model architecture (clone.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (clone.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:

 | Layer              |     Description                                                   |
 |:------------------:|:-----------------------------------------------------------------:|